-Chilly chiselin' fans take note: U.S. Snow Sculpting Competition kicks off today
+Chilly chiselin' fans take note: U.S. Snow Sculpting Competition returns

-The annual U.S. Snow Sculpting Competition starts today in Lake Geneva.
+The annual U.S. Snow Sculpting Competition takes place Jan.
+29-Feb.
+3 in Lake Geneva.

-The event runs all day today through Saturday and kicks off Lake Geneva's annual Winterfest, which continues through Sunday, Feb.
-12 with a range of events including skating, tours, an ice bar, games and more.
+The event kicks off Lake Geneva's annual Winterfest, which runs Saturday, Jan.
+27 through Sunday, Feb.
+4 with a range of events including skating, tours, an ice bar, games and more.

 Luckily, the weather should hold for it.
 Snow sculpting events in Milwaukee, if I remember correctly, always seemed to land during the ever-unpredictable January thaws.